iceboal/iceboal.github.com/resume.md

 ## Work experience

+#### 2015	*SDE*, @Amazon

+- Joined the Feed and Report Platform Gateway team in Amazon Marketplace.

 #### 2014	*SDE Intern*, @Amazon

 - **Feed and Report Platform Daily Flash**

-Use various AWS services and visualization techniques to automatically generate daily report of the usage of Amazon Marketplace Feed and Report Platform services, and provide a web portal for users to customize their daily email report.
+Used various AWS services and visualization techniques to automatically generate daily report of the usage of Amazon Marketplace Feed and Report Platform services, and provide a web portal for users to view and customize their daily report.

-#### 2012	*Data Mining Intern*, @Tencent \& THU
+#### 2012	*Research Intern*, @THU \& Tencent

 - **Unveiling the Unique Features of Tencent Weibo**

 Used Hadoop to process collected data of more than 320M users and 3.7B microblogs on a cluster of 36 servers.
 Studied Tencent Weibo from both macro and micro levels, discovered interesting difference between Tencent Weibo and Twitter.

 ## Academic experience

 #### 2014	*Research project*, @CS, Columbia U

+- **Fast, Flexible Models for Discovering Topic Correlation across Weakly-Related Collections**

+Developed two probabilistic topic models, Correlated LDA and Correlated HDP, for analyzing topic correlations between large, asymmetric, and potentially weakly-related collections.
+Used C-LDA to compare over 300k documents in collections of sciences and humanities research from JSTOR.

 - **Word semantic representations using Bayesian Probabilistic Tensor Factorization**

-Introduced a Bayesian probabilistic tensor factorization model for synthesizing a single word vector representation and perperspective linear transformations from any number of word similarity matrices.
+Developed a Bayesian probabilistic tensor factorization model for generating word vector representations and per-perspective linear transformations from any number of word similarity perspectives.
 Evaluated the word embeddings with GRE antonym questions, achieved the state-of-the-art performance.
-Paper accepted by EMNLP'14, project will be integrated in IBM Waston.
+Paper presented in EMNLP'14, project will be integrated in IBM Waston.

-#### 2014	*Research assistant*, @CS, Columbia U
+#### 2014-	*Research assistant*, @CS, Columbia U

-- **Extracting the Social Network of the Taliban (ongoing)**

-Using natural language processing technique to perform social event extraction over a large tranche of newspapers and magazines produced by Taliban, aim to construct a mapping of the social network of the Taliban leadership.
+- **Role Discovery based on Email Corpus**

+Developed an application of semi-supervised learning that utilize Author Topic Model and graph Laplacian to automate role discovery with a small amount of training data.

 - **Mention Network in the Enron Email Corpus**

-We introduced a novel mention network from emails, then demonstrated such network can help perdicting the organizational dominance in the Enron corporation.
+We introduced a novel mention network from emails, then demonstrated such network can help predicting the organizational dominance in the Enron corporation.
+Implemented graph walk and re-ranking algorithm for name disambiguation.

+- **Extracting the Social Network of Taliban**

+Used natural language processing technique to perform social event extraction over a large tranche of newspapers and magazines produced by Taliban, aim to construct a mapping of the social network of the Taliban leadership.

 ### Representative projects

-- Acoustic bird species recognition app on iOS device (will be integrated in Birdsnap).
+- Acoustic bird species recognition app on iOS device.

-- Use Machine Learning to help Kinsa Inc. building their theormometer app.
+- Used Machine Learning to help Kinsa Inc. building their theormometer app.

 - Greedy forwarding algorithm for mobile social networks embedded in hyperbolic spaces.

-- Terrain classification based on wavelet method.

 - Music transcription using Gaussian Mixture Model and beat detection.

 ## Contest Awards

-- 2014	**Amazon Global Intern Hackathon**
+- 2014	**Amazon Global Intern Hackathon (Computer Vision)**

   Rank 4th / 73 teams